 Professor Lewis gained his PhD in Near and Middle East Studies at SOAS in 1939 and in 1949 was made Professor of History of the Near and Middle East, a post he held for 25 years.
 In 1974 he became a Professor of Near Eastern Studies at Princeton University.

-Following his graduation, he served in the British Army in 1940-41, and for the rest of the war attached to a department of the Foreign Office, a career that was typical of SOAS students from that era.
-After his return to the School he was made Professor of History of the Near and Middle East in 1949 and held that post for 25 years.
+Professor Lewis served in the British Army in 1940-41, and for the rest of the war attached to a department of the Foreign Office, a career that was typical of SOAS students from that era.

-In 1974 Professor Lewis became Professor of Near Eastern Studies at Princeton University and a long-term member of the Institute for Advanced Study.
 His publications include The Middle East, What Went Wrong?
 Western Impact and Middle Eastern Response; and most recently, From Babel to Dragomans: Interpreting the Middle East.
 His works have been translated into more than 25 languages.
-His current research interest is the relationship between Europe and Islam, both historically and in modern times.

 In 1986 he was awarded an Honorary Fellowship from SOAS in honour of his career at the School.